 The first-party audit

 The first-party audit is widely known as the internal audit.
-During a first-party ISO audit, it is common to evaluate practices relating torisk management, varying operation processes, quality control, objectives, and documentation or resources.
+During a first-party ISO audit, it is common to evaluate practices relating to risk management, varying operation processes, quality control, objectives, and documentation or resources.

-Often, internal audits can also function as gap analyses, which identify operational weaknesses within your company.
+Often, internal audits can also function as gap analysis, which identify operational weaknesses within your company.
 Internal audits are incredibly useful and can highlight structural problems that you otherwise may not have uncovered on time.

 The second-party audit